k1nd0ne/VolWeb/README.md

 ## Important Note

-To be able to see forensic investigators name, you need to fill the First Name and Last name in the User section in the django administration panel.
+To be able to see names of the forensic investigators, you’ll need to fill in the First Name and Last name fields in the User section from the Django administration panel.

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/Note.png)

 ## Issues ⚠️
-I you have found an issue, please raise it.
+If you have found an issue, please raise it.
-I'm doing 1 sprint every month to fix discovered bugs.
+I'll perform 1 sprint every month to fix discovered bugs.

-### Need to contact me ?
+### Need to contact me?
 Contact me at k1nd0ne@mail.com for any questions regarding this tool.

 # Next Release goals